Constraints on extended Bekenstein models from cosmological, astrophysical, and local data: Discussion and conclusion

 In all these analyses, we saw that parameters are too sharply constrained by fine structure constant and Einstein Equivalence Principle measurements to have a significant impact on cosmological evolution, as the parameters of the Bekenstein field become mostly decorrelated from cosmological ones.
 As it quantifies the interaction between photons and matter, it is however known that a varying $\alpha$ could have a strong impact on the physics of recombination, changing its overall duration and the width of the last scattering surface.
 As such, some models inspired by the Bekenstein one could significantly impact the recovered value of $H_0$ and provide ways to relax the Hubble tension (see \citep{HartChluba,Hart:2021kad}, or \cite{H0olympics} for a similar idea with the electron mass).
 One way to do so could be to introduce a more complex parameter space, with a different $\phi$ dependence of the couplings, the possibility of a decay of $\phi$ at intermediate times, or a non-zero potential $V(\phi)$.
 We note that the latter option might be subject to fine-tuning issues.
 As such, this kind of investigation is left for future works.

 In this quest for high precision tests of fundamental physics, further progress is to be foreseen.
-In the short term, the currently available MICROSCOPE bound is expected to be further improved.
-In the longer term, new experiments, under construction or being planned, will enable direct tests of the stability of fundamental constants with an accuracy never reached before.
+In the long term, new experiments, under construction or being planned, will enable direct tests of the stability of fundamental constants with an accuracy never reached before.
 In particular the high-resolution spectrograph for the Extremely Large Telescope, formerly called ELT-HIRES and now known as ANDES \cite{HIRES} (whose Phase B of construction is starting, and expected to be operational in about 8 years) should improve the sensitivity of astrophysical measurements of $\alpha$ by at least one order of magnitude, while also extending the range of redshifts that ESPRESSO can probe.
 Moreover, recent theoretical and experimental developments open the possibility of improving the sensitivity of local atomic clock tests on the current drift rate of $\alpha$ by several orders of magnitude, by relying on Thorium-229 based nuclear clocks \cite{THorium}.

 Constrains on the stability of fundamental constants on very large scales are also expected from wide cosmological surveys.
 Synergies between ground and space observations are expected from galaxy surveys performed from space with {\it Euclid} and from the ground with {\it DESI} \cite{Euclid2021,Desi2016}.
 Similarly, recent or incoming observations of the CMB from the ground with telescopes such as {\it ACT} \citep{ACT}, {\it SPT} \citep{SPT} and the {\it Simons Observatory} \citep{SimonsObservatory} could surpass the last bounds set by {\it Planck} in \cite{Planckalphame2016} on the value of the fine structure constant at $z\sim 1100$.
 Further high precisions improvements from the CMB polarization are also to be expected in the next decades from ground with the {\it CMB Stage-4} telescope and from space with the {\it LiteBIRD} satellite \citep{CMBS4,PtepLB}.